OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.archetypes/net.osgiliath.archetype.business.blueprint/readme.md

 # Business Archetype with blueprint

 Its made to process datas: for example make computation.
 It also exposes services, consume data, and in a general way (even if its not mandatory) is an intermediary to the Model part

 ### Default technologies:
-Guava, Lombok, CXF-JaxRS, JaxB, JSonP, Camel-JMS (producer/consumer), Jsr303, Spring-Security, blueprint, junit, Mockito, Pax-Exam (integration tests)
+Guava, Lombok, CXF-JaxRS, JaxB, JSonP, Spring-JMS (producer/consumer), Jsr303, Spring-Security, blueprint, junit, Mockito, Pax-Exam (integration tests)

 ### Technologies